aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

     ```

 === "DC1_FABRIC"
     At the Fabric level (DC1_FABRIC), the following variables are defined in **group_vars/DC1_FABRIC.yml**.
-At this level, you define fabric name, design type (l2ls), spine and leaf defaults, ansible authentication, and interface links.
+You define fabric name, design type (l2ls), spine and leaf defaults, ansible authentication, and interface links at this level.
 Other variables you must supply include: spanning-tree mode and priority along with an mlag IP pool.

     Variables applied under the node key type (spine/leaf) defaults section are inherited to nodes under each type.
 These variables may be overwritten under the node itself.